usealto/bubble/.github/ISSUE_TEMPLATE/feature_request.md

 ## Summary

-One paragraph description of the feature
+One paragraph description of the feature.
+Please begin with :

+As XXXX I want to XXXX because XXXXX

 ## Why should this be worked on?